 Amy Boulden, Rookie of the Year 2014

-The leading 30 players (plus those tied for 30th place) will earn Category 8a Membership of The Ladies European Tour for the following season.
-Other categories are available for players who do not finish within the top 30 and ties enabling them to receive a Ladies European Tour Card but limited opportunities to gain a place in fields upon entry.
+The top 5 players will earn category 5b and those players finishing in positions 6 – 25 players will earn Category 8a Membership of The Ladies European Tour for the following season.
+Other categories are available for players who do not finish within the top 25, enabling them to receive a Ladies European Tour Card but limited opportunities to gain a place in fields upon entry.

 Please email email@example.com if you have any questions.